pc2/StencilStream/README.md

 const stencil::uindex_t stencil_radius = 1;
 ```

 Next are some important definitions: The cell type, the value of cells in the grid halo, and the radius of the stencil buffer.
 In our example, a cell is either alive or dead.
 We express that with a boolean value which is true if the cell is alive and false if it is dead.
 The cells are arranged in a grid, but in order to update the cells on the borders of the grid, we need cells *outside* of the grid.
 StencilStream assures that these cells always have a constant halo value.
 If this halo value and the transition function is well-chosen, we don't have to do any edge handling.
 Here, we assume that cells outside of the grid to be always dead, so we pick the halo value `false`.
-The radius of the stencil defines how many neighbours of a cell we need to calculate the next generation.
-In our case, we only need the direct neighbours, so we set the radius to 1.
+The radius of the stencil defines how many neighbors of a cell we need to calculate the next generation.
+In our case, we only need the direct neighbors, so we set the radius to 1.
 This means that the stencil buffer will be 3 by 3 cells big.

 This is everything we need to define the transition function, so let's do it now: